jeannetoh99/CS3219_OTOT_D/README.md

 ![](./images/failure-management.png)

 From the simulation above, you can see that after zookeeper3 (the initial master node) fails, one of the followers (zookeeper2) was promoted to become the new master node.

+## Tear Down

+Tear down in the following order:
+- To exit any publisher/subscriber sessions: press `Ctrl` + `c`
+- To exit any bash session in a docker container: press `Ctrl` + `d`
+- To close and remove the docker containers: run `docker-compose down`
+- To exit your terminal: run `exit`